akka/akka-projection/docs/src/main/paradox/cassandra.md

 The `saveOffsetAfterEnvelopes` and `saveOffsetAfterDuration` parameters control how often the offset is stored.
-There is a performance benefit of not storing the offset too often but the drawback is that there can be more duplicates when the projection is restarted.
+There is a performance benefit of not storing the offset too often but the drawback is that there can be more duplicates when the projection that will be processed again when the projection is restarted.

 The @ref:[`ShoppingCartHandler` is shown below](#handler).